sora-xor/sora-docs/src/sora-faq.md

 ## How do Addresses Work on the SORA Network

-If you have used SORA Network or Polkaswap, you probably have noticed that generally addresses start with 5, but in Sorascan you have to input an address that starts with `cn`.
+If you have used SORA Network or Polkaswap, you probably have noticed that generally addresses start with 5, but in SORAscan you have to input an address that starts with `cn`.
 So how does it work?

 The address format used in Substrate-based chains is [SS58](<https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58)>), and each chain can select its own prefix, generating different addresses.
 Here's an example: